 - Pour in the vinegar.
 Stir.
 Cook, uncovered, until the vinegar has been absorbed by the pork.

 - Cook the pork in the oil and rendered fat for a few minutes.

 - Add the garlic, shallots (or onion), ginger and chilis.
-Season with salt and pepper.
+Season with fish sauce and pepper.
 Stir.
 Cook until the vegetables soften.

 - Pour in the blood.
 Note that if there are solid masses, you can press them through a strainer before adding to the pork.
 I don’t mind the solid masses although I mash them with my hands to make sure that there are no too large pieces.